1981 Meenakshipuram conversion: Aftermath

 After the incident, the Tamil Nadu government set up an inquiry commission to investigate the conversion.
-The commission in its report suggested an anti-conversion bill to be passed by the state government, but government put it on hold.
+The commission in its report suggested an anti-conversion bill to be passed by the state government, but the government put it on hold.

-Media reported that the conversion took place by force using foreign funding.
+The media reported that the conversion took place by force, using foreign funding.
 While some converts denied the allegations, others said that they had been bribed.
 Ayyappan, a resident of Meenakshipuram, said that he had declined an offer of Rs.
 500 in cash to convince him to renounce his faith.
 One news paper had also printed a photo of a currency note from a Gulf country.

 The official report of SC / ST, the Government of India on the conversions said: "Dalits were those who contacted Muslims for the first time ... they went to Tirunelveli to ask Muslim leaders to join Islam; Their elders have considered converting to Islam for 20 years.
 Converts contributed Rs 41,000 for their conversion ceremony.
 An estimated of 1,100 scheduled caste members from the village had converted to Islam.

 Prime Minister Indira Gandhi was reportedly unhappy, and Home Minister Zail Singh questioned if "a conspiracy or political motivation" was involved in these conversions.
 A number of press reporters and politicians such as Atal Bihari Vajpayee and Yogendra Makwana visited the village.

-Most of the converted Dalits become supporters of AIADMK, while the upper caste Thevars have aligned with the BJP.
+Most of the converted Dalits became supporters of the All India Anna Dravida Munnetra Kazhagam (AIADMK), while the upper caste Thevars have aligned with the Bharatiya Janata Party (BJP).

-The BJP later took the issue of Meenakshipuram conversion to the Parliament when it reached Lok Sabha in 1984 with two seats.
-Its propaganda gathered momentum over the years and culminated with the Babri Masjid demolition in 1992.
+The BJP later took the issue of Meenakshipuram conversion to the Parliament when it reached the Lok Sabha in 1984 with two seats.
+Its cause gathered momentum over the years and culminated with the Babri Masjid demolition in 1992.

 Many of the converts left Islam later on.
 By July 1981, some of the converts returned to Hinduism.
+In 1991, a decade later, 900 out of 1,100 converts returned to Hinduism, citing the lack of fulfillment of promises made during the conversions.
 In 2015, 33 years after the incident, Rediff.com conducted a survey in the village and reported that those who converted to Islam said they were happy.
 In 2019, The Muslims insist that they are now being accorded dignity and respect.
-Of the many who continue to remain Muslims, almost all have prospered in the years following their conversion.
+Of the many who continue to remain Muslims, almost all have reconverted to Hinduism after conversion.